ravindrabhatt/virtualEye/README.md

 virtualEye
 ==========

-An OpenCV based project to help the visually challenged navigate.
+An OpenCV based application to help the visually challenged to navigate.